fayway/ComponentsTesting/talk/notes.md

 - Result verification (Assertions)
 - Fixture teardown (Restore the world back into the state in which you found it)

+### State / Behavior Verification

+- State Verification : Make the Self-Checking Test to inspect the state of the SUT after it has been exercised and compare it to the expected state
+- Behavior Verification : Used when there is no state to verify, capture the indirect outputs of the SUT as they occur and compare them to the expected behavior

+Behavior Verification almost always involves interacting with or replacing a depended-on component (DOC) that the SUT interacts with at run time.

+We can use Behavior Verification any time the SUT calls methods on other objects or components; we must use Behavior Verification whenever the expected outputs of the SUT are transient and cannot be determined simply by looking at the post-exercise state of the SUT or the DOC.

+## F.I.R.S.T Principles

+- Fast : Run tests quickly (since we will be running them all the time)
+- Isolated/Independent : Do not relay on a global state, No order-of-run dependency, Must not fail because a dependency failed
+- Repeatable : Run N times, get same result even if we change the environment (to help isolate bugs and enable automation)
+- Self-checking : Test can automatically detect if it pass or fail (No human checking of output)
+- Timely : Tests must be written at the right time, just before the production code (To avoid ending up with a code hard to test)

 # General

 ## Excuses